Galatasaray Drag Turkish Doctor to Court Over ‘Illness’ Comments on Victor Osimhen

 • The pundit alleged that he received information that the Nigerian international is suffering from a serious illness

-• He also claimed Galatasaray officials are aware of Osimhen’s status, saying about five black players in the league are suffering from it
+• He claimed Galatasaray officials are aware of Osimhen’s status, saying about five black players in the league are suffering from it

 Turkish giants Galatasaray have initiated legal proceedings against a doctor who claimed Nigerian striker Victor Osimhen is suffering from a serious illness.